ManuSamM/Newspaper-Bill-using-cpp/README.md

 # Newspaper-Bill-using-cpp
-A program to calculate monthly newspaper bill using C++ and concepts of conditional statements, type conversion etc.
+A program to calculate monthly newspaper bill using C++ and concepts of conditional statements, jump statements and type conversion.